elimbaum/eecs-senior-project/notes.md

 benchmarks: [linpack](http://www.netlib.org/benchmark/hpl/). (or LAPACK) later, would be interesting to do mixed code, linear algebra and not. look for uniprocessor implementation. need to get BLAS/base package, as well as benchmarks.

 basic: count instructions, figure out how many could be saved by doing hardware optimization.

+### 17 Dec

+USE MORE CORES!

+Spend a week writing up how LLVM works.
+Just to think about it.

+Do the ACT file for a block.

+Hardware unit tells JIT what units I have.
+JIT doesn't care.

+Easy solution: strict match to instruction.
+Harder: recognize more complex structures.

+emulate circuit on RISC.

 ## Notes